jettbui/JettBot/README.md

 Invite the bot to your server using your generated [OAuth2](https://discord.com/developers/docs/topics/oauth2) URL.

 Use the `!help` command to list the possible commands for the bot.
-(Note: You can change the command prefix in `config.json`)
+(You can change the command prefix in `config.json`)

 ## License